bitovi/academy/src/angular/3-creating-components/creating-components.md

 ```

 > Notice the `TITLE GOES HERE` part of the HTML. `TITLE GOES HERE` should be replaced by
-> something that reads the component's `title` property.
+> something that reads the component’s `title` property.

-The component's `title` member should have a string value of
+The component’s `title` member should have a string value of
 `"Ordering food has never been easier"`.

 ## P1: Setup

-To get this application up and running quicker so we can focus on the architecture, we'll import some pre-created styles and assets to save us time.
+To get this application up and running quicker so we can focus on the architecture, we’ll import some pre-created styles and assets to save us time.

 ✏️ Run: